Winter 2014 - January to April 2014 - Updated 2014-04-18 00:50 EDT

 $ sum psacct_levels.txt

-service, and start it if it’s not enabled.
+Check the status of the psacct service, and start it if it’s not enabled.

-command to view a listing of last logged in users
+Use the last command to view a listing of last logged in users

-to login a few times: ssh user100@localhost
+user100 by using ssh to login a few times:

-or who
+ssh user100@localhostdate or who and

-to log out again.
-Repeat once or twice.Use only the last
+then exit to log out again.
+Repeat once or twice.Use only the last command to select and view the last logins of only

 $ tail -2 last_user100.txt | wc